This article was last updated by on

 To prevent any mishap from occurring, follow the first aid home remedies and treatment tips.

-• Remove any leftover pieces of the plant part from the cat’s mouth and keep it safe for future use if you visit the veterinarian.
+• Remove any leftover pieces of the plant part from the cat’s mouth.

 • You can wash the part with soapy, warm water for dermal exposure.

-• Feed the cat with milk and yogurt as it helps to subside the calcium oxalate crystals and cool down the sensation in the gastrointestinal tract.
+• Feed the cat with milk and yogurt as it helps to cool down the sensation in the gastrointestinal tract, or feed with activated charcoal.

 • Immediately call the Pet Poison Helpline855-764-7661) for further precautions.